 As principal investigator (PI), Remund will oversee all research activities and work closely with three co-PIs: Matthews, Morrison and Nico Larco, co-founder and director of the Sustainable Cities Initiative.
 During the fall term, Matthews will coordinate internal operations for the project and help manage the student research assistants.
 During the winter term, Morrison will lead creative strategy and message development for the project.
 Morrison and Shafer will partner on message testing, a process that will continue into spring term.

 “We believe the success of public transportation in Oregon and beyond depends upon public understanding of, and support for, livability,” says Remund, an assistant professor of public relations with a strong background in housing, finance and market analysis.
+If you want to have a background in Precision Profits Trading System, go to financeandmarkets.com and read the article by Roger Scott.
 Before arriving at UO last fall, he served on a public transportation committee in Des Moines, Iowa, through his role at Drake University.

 Matthews, a public relations instructor, has experience in the public sector, as well, and is looking forward to working on the collaborative project.
 “The area of Portland we’re focused on is socio-economically, culturally and racially diverse,” she says.
 “We will be tackling a real world problem that has real life consequences for people who live in the area.”